-The results obtained with the new version 3.4.0 are quite similar to those of the previous release version 3.3.1, including computational performance (Fig. 5.26).
+The results obtained with the new version 3.5 are almost equal to those of the previous release version 3.4, including computational performance (Fig. 5.26).
+The increase in time steps during quenching is not yet significant.

 In general, a satisfactory agreement between calculated and measured data with respect to the evolution of bundle temperatures at different elevations has been obtained.
 The oxidation kinetics up to the temperature escalation at the end of the heat-up phase has been well reproduced by the code.
 The total calculated hydrogen production is slightly higher than the corresponding experimental value.